MicrosoftDocs/entra-docs/docs/fundamentals/copilot-entra-risky-user-summarization.md

 # Customer intent: As a SOC analyst or IT admin, I want to learn about risky user summarization in the Identity Protection UX so that I can quickly respond to identity threats.
 ---

-# Respond to identity threats using risky user summarization in Microsoft Copilot in Microsoft Entra
+# Respond to identity threats using risky user summarization

 Microsoft Entra ID Protection applies the capabilities of [Microsoft Copilot for Microsoft Entra](/security-copilot/microsoft-security-copilot) to summarize a user's risk level, provide insights relevant to the incident at hand, and provide recommendations on how to mitigate those types of attacks to quickly remediate identity-based risks.
 Identity risk investigation is a crucial step for IT admins and incident response teams to successfully defend an organization against damage from a cyber threat.
 Investigations can often be time-consuming since it involves numerous steps.